Duke vs. Syracuse: Sportsbook promo codes, odds, spread, over/under - January 2

 - Odds to win the national championship: +2200

-- Bookmakers rate Duke higher (ninth-best in the country) than the computer rankings do (11th-best).
+- Duke's national championship odds (+2200) place it ninth-best in college basketball, but according to computer rankings it is only 11th-best.

-- The Blue Devils' national championship odds have dropped from +1100 at the start of the season to +2200, the 34th-biggest change among all teams.
+- The Blue Devils have experienced the 34th-biggest change in terms of their national championship odds, dropping from +1100 at the start of the season to +2200.

-- Duke has a 4.3% chance of winning the national championship, based on its moneyline odds.
+- Duke's chances of winning the national championship, based on its odds, are 4.3%.

 Check out all the futures bets available at BetMGM!